ScottTilley/polarization/USA149/readme.md

 The linear polarization plot shows that the polarizatrion angle is changing in a sinusoidal manner.
 This could be because we are viewing USA 149 from an angle and the viewing geometry doesn't allow us to see extreme changes in the polarization angle.

-See Daniel's discussion this topic when he observed Chang'e 5 here: https://destevez.net/2020/12/change-5-polarization-in-the-ata-observations/
+See Daniel's discussion on this topic when he observed Chang'e 5 here: https://destevez.net/2020/12/change-5-polarization-in-the-ata-observations/

 The period being twice that expected is similar to the light curve of a rotating satellite also being twice that of the actual rotation period of a satellite.